 A microstrip open end can be modeled by a longer effective microstrip

-line length as described by M. Kirschning, R.H.
+as described by M. Kirschning, R.H.
 Jansen and

 N.H.L.
 Koster [35].